Hardware trojan: Action characteristics

-Peripheral device hardware Trojans
+Peripheral device hardware trojans

-A relatively new threat vector to networks and network endpoints is a HT appearing as a physical peripheral device that is designed to interact with the network endpoint using the approved peripheral device's communication protocol.
+A relatively new threat vector to networks and network endpoints is an HT appearing as a physical peripheral device that is designed to interact with the network endpoint using the approved peripheral device's communication protocol.
 For example, a USB keyboard that hides all malicious processing cycles from the target network endpoint to which it is attached by communicating with the target network endpoint using unintended USB channels.
 Once sensitive data is ex-filtrated from the target network endpoint to the HT, the HT can process the data and decide what to do with the data: store the data to memory for later physical retrieval of the HT or possibly ex-filtrate the data to the internet using wireless or using the compromised network endpoint as a pivot.

 Potential of threat

-A common Trojan is passive most of the time-span an altered device is in use.
-If a Trojan is activated the device functionality can be changed, the device can be destroyed or disabled, the device can leak confidential information or the HT may tear down the security and safety of the device.
-Trojans are stealthy, to avoid detection of the Trojan the precondition for activation is a very rare event.
+A common trojan is passive most of the time-span an altered device is in use.
+If a trojan is activated the device functionality can be changed, the device can be destroyed or disabled, the device can leak confidential information or the HT may tear down the security and safety of the device.
+Trojans are stealthy, to avoid detection of the trojan the precondition for activation is a very rare event.
 Traditional testing techniques are not sufficient.
 A manufacturing fault happens at a random position while malicious changes are well placed to avoid detection.

 Detection

 Physical inspection

 First, the molding coat is cut to reveal the circuitry.
 Then, the engineer repeatedly scans the surface while grinding the layers of the chip.
 There are several operations to scan the circuitry.
 Typical visual inspection methods are: scanning optical microscopy (SOM), scanning electron microscopy (SEM), pico-second imaging circuit analysis (PICA), voltage contrast imaging (VCI), light induced voltage alteration (LIVA) or charge induced voltage alteration (CIVA).
 To compare the floor plan of the chip has to be compared with the image of the actual chip.
 This is still quite challenging to do.
 To detect Trojan hardware which include (crypto) keys which are different, an image diff can be taken to reveal the different structure on the chip.
 The only known hardware Trojan using unique crypto keys but having the same structure is.
-This property enhances the undetectability of the Trojan.
+This property enhances the undetectability of the trojan.